golemfactory/golem-architecture/gaps/gap-6_tech_council_process/gap-6_tech_council_process.md

   - other, unusual actions.

 ## Rationale
 This proposal is a response to Tech Council approach whereby all Tech Council members were meeting weekly and viewing/reading/explaining the status of all items on Kanban board.
-This approach was inefficient and led to
+This approach was inefficient.

 ## Backwards Compatibility
 There is no backward compatibility issue - we are proposing to improve the process and leave no dependencies on its previous shape.